FlorianTolk/DocumentationTemplate/ExampleProject/README.md

 ## Application Documentation
 ### Deployment Description
-Default network topology
+#### Default network topology
-Default IP addresses
+Default IP addresses: 127.0.0.1

-Default Port usage: Port
+Default Port usage: Port 80

-Assignment of servers and each HW
+Additional Software or Hardware requirements: None
 ### Deployment Instructions
 Each of the below will begin with opening your favorite shell.  **The instructions for Docker have not been tested on Windows.**
 #### Node